-Here’s a great list of 208 startup fails in history, one thing in common.
+Here’s a great list of 208 startup fails in history, with one thing in common.
 They either built late or couldn’t build at all.
 While you can enjoy the slow growth of working in a self-funded or bootstrapped company, life isn’t that easy for a well-funded VC company.
 There is extreme competition out there, and the cost of not building or building late is at least 10x more than a slow-growth environment.

 I believe VC-funded companies are sitting on a time bomb with the engineering challenges they have, knowing their competitors are running monster sprints while they’re still planning on what to do or spending months on acquiring the right talent.